rtfeldman/rust-1.51-workshop/README.md

-There are [slides](https://docs.google.com/presentation/d/1kkTsCrMIVtxYef9T7SV-MWS-nQlnmTniAGaTl6L9Fe4/edit?usp=sharing) that go with this repo.
+There are [slides](https://docs.google.com/presentation/d/1kkTsCrMIVtxYef9T7SV-MWS-nQlnmTniAGaTl6L9Fe4/edit?usp=sharing) that go with this repo, as well as a [companion website](https://rtfeldman-rust-workshop.netlify.app/).

 Getting Started
 ===============